 Inuit: QalupalikVideo: YouTube

-Even though this mythical evil mermaid has some human-like qualities, its green skin and long, grotesque fingernails distinguish it from mere mortals.
-The Qalupalik likes to kidnap children playing near the shore, using a humming voice to lure them to the edge of the water.
+Even though this mythical evil mermaid has some human-like qualities, her green skin and long, grotesque fingernails distinguish her from mere mortals.
+The Qalupalik likes to snatch children playing near the shore, using a humming voice to lure them to the edge of the water.

-With arms, legs, and five-fingered hands, the Ningen's most horrifying feature is that it looks just like a human being.
+With arms, legs, and five-fingered hands, the Ningen's most horrifying feature is that it looks sort of like a human being.
 In fact, Ningen means "human" in Japanese.
 But when you catch a glimpse of its noseless face, fins, and tail, there's no mistaking this thing as a cold-blooded slayer.

 The Ningen lives to spook shipmates by putting its spine-tingling physique on display above the surface.1,953756Is this creepy?